telerik/maui-docs/styling-and-themes/overview.md

 ## Changing the Theme Swatch Dynamically

 You can take advantage of the available theme swatches and change them at runtime based on the device theme.
-This allows the application to respond to changes of the device theme from light to dark and the other way around.
+This allows the application to respond to changes in the device theme from light to dark and the other way around.
 For more details on the suggested implementation, see the [Changing the Theme at Runtime]({%slug change-telerik-theme-runtime%}) KB article.

 ## Next Steps